sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

 ---

 ## Prerequisites
- - Access to an SAP HANA Cloud trial or production instance with a version of 2021 QRC 2 or higher.
+ - Access to an SAP HANA Cloud trial or production instance.

 ## Details
 ### You will learn